Power-Components/powergrid-doc/docs/table/action-rules.md

 ### rows()

-Modify the row matching the rule.
-This is normally used with [setAttribute](table/action-rules?id=setattributestring-attribute-null-string-value-null) Modifier.
+Modify the row matching the rule condition.

+This modifier is normally used with [setAttribute](table/action-rules?id=setattributestring-attribute-null-string-value-null) Modifier.

 Example: